 - To load planning metadata files

 - To sort planning metadata

 - To check planning metadata properties

 - To clear planning metadata

 - To switch the title display in the video monitor screen

-See "Using planning metadata" (page 89) for details.
+See "Using planning metadata" (page 94) for details.

-To set clip names by using planning metadata
+Setting clip names by using planning metadata

 The following two types of clip name strings can be written in a planning metadata file.